EENCloud/api-docs/source/includes/_api_asset.md

 400	| Unexpected or non-identifiable arguments are supplied 401	| Unauthorized due to invalid session cookie
-403	| Forbidden due to the user missing the necessary privileges 404	| Camera not provisioned
+403	| Forbidden due to the user missing the necessary privileges 404	| Image not found
-404	| Image not found
+405	| Camera not provisioned
-404	| Invalid method
 410	| Video is out of retention
 502 | Bad Gateway.
 We were unable to return the requested data.
 Please try again.
 503 | Internal Camera Tag Maps Error.
 Please contact our support department.